 Financial Position, Burn Rate and Dilution Risk

 SELLAS entered 2026 in a much stronger financial position than it had during earlier stages of the story.
 The company reported cash and cash equivalents of $71.8 million as of December 31, 2025.
-It also disclosed additional proceeds from warrant exercises during Q1 2026, and by the Q1 2026 update SELLAS reported cash and cash equivalents of $107.1 million as of March 31, 2026, plus an additional $7.5 million in proceeds received in Q2 2026 to date through warrant exercises.
+In the Q1 2026 10-Q, SELLAS reported approximately $44.1 million received from the exercise of 28.2 million outstanding warrants during the three months ended March 31, 2026, at a weighted average exercise price of $1.56 per share.
+By quarter-end, SELLAS reported cash and cash equivalents of $107.1 million as of March 31, 2026.
+The later June 2 8-K added approximately $28.7 million of additional warrant-exercise proceeds in April and May 2026 and confirmed 196,632,574 common shares outstanding as of June 2.
 For a small-cap biotech approaching a pivotal readout, this is not a trivial improvement.
-A weak balance sheet near a binary catalyst can force desperate financing.
-A stronger balance sheet gives management more optionality.
+A weak balance sheet near a binary catalyst can force defensive financing.
+A stronger balance sheet gives management more optionality, although the cash figure should not be treated as a current June cash balance because operating burn continued after March 31.

 The operating expense profile remains development-stage.
 For full-year 2025, SELLAS reported R&D expenses of $16.0 million, G&A expenses of $12.3 million, and a net loss of $26.9 million.
 For Q1 2026, SELLAS reported R&D expenses of $5.1 million, G&A expenses of $4.1 million, and a net loss of $8.4 million.
 The increase in Q1 R&D compared with the prior-year quarter was tied to manufacturing costs, clinical and regulatory consulting, and clinical trial expenses in preparation for a potential BLA path following the final analysis of REGAL.
 That spending profile is exactly what investors should expect from a company preparing for a possible late-stage regulatory transition, but it also means cash will continue to be consumed.